Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 ### Foundation Models at Netflix and Pinterest
 Apart from Google's TIGER and Meta's HSTU, most models above come from Chinese companies.
 In the United States, Netflix's Foundation Model ([Hsiao et al., 2025](https://netflixtechblog.com/foundation-model-for-personalized-recommendation-1a0bd8e02d39)) and Pinterest's PinFM ([Chen et al., 2025](https://arxiv.org/abs/2507.12704)) are among the better known models.
 Rather than making end-to-end recommendations as online models, they seem more like offline models that generate features for online `pAction` models.

+As with most Generative Recommenders, Netflix's Foundation Model is a Transformer-based autoregressive model trained on user sequences to predict the next token(s).
+To speed up training, it uses sparse attention (the [blogpost](https://netflixtechblog.com/foundation-model-for-personalized-recommendation-1a0bd8e02d39) doesn't say which one) and compresses similar movies in a row into the same token.
+To drive life-term satisfaction, the model predictions the next-$n$ tokens rather than just the next one (reminiscent of the "Dense All Action" loss in Pinterest's PinnerFormer, [Pancha et al., 2022](https://arxiv.org/abs/2205.04507)).
+To enhance generalization, the model not only predicts item IDs but also metadata (e.g., genre, tone).
+This Foundation Model is used in many downstream models.

+{{< figure src="https://www.dropbox.com/scl/fi/pe7jpmw5qocir4xiamvg7/Screenshot-2025-08-03-at-3.46.38-PM.png?rlkey=ksseh27dyje6caag7pe60r1m3&st=8dc7hmmx&raw=1" caption="Netflix compress." width="1800">}}

 # Lessons on Embracing the Generative Recommendation Tide

 # References